Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 While only a handful of cards available with fair credit carry sign-up bonuses that can compete with the Wander card’s, they may offer better overall value given the Wander card’s high annual fee.
 The Discover it® Secured Credit Card, for example, comes with a first year Cashback Match™, with Discover matching all the cash back you’ve earned at the end of your first year.
 Considering the Discover it Secured charges no annual fee, that could easily beat out the total value offered by the Wander card.
 Meanwhile, the Capital One Walmart Rewards® Mastercard®* is one of the few unsecured cards available with fair credit that comes with a welcome bonus.
 It charges no annual fee and offers a bonus of 5 percent cash back in Walmart stores for your first 12 months when you use Walmart Pay.

-For a credit card available with fair credit, the Credit One Bank Wander Card offers very generous rewards rates — perhaps the highest and widest-reaching rates available in the credit-building card category.
+For a credit card available to consumers with fair credit, the Credit One Bank Wander Card offers very generous rewards rates — perhaps the highest and widest-reaching rates available in a credit-building card category.
 The card’s rates even rival those of some of the premier travel rewards cards on the market, making it a competitive rewards option for frequent travelers who don’t prioritize travel perks like credits for expedited security screening or transferring points to travel partners (neither of which are available with the Wander card).

 How you earn